MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 **Client originally installed and should only receive updates from the network layout**

-If you want to control where the Visual Studio client looks for updates, like if your client machine does not have internet access and you want to ensure that it only and always installs from the layout, then you can configure the location where the client's installer looks for updated product bits.
+If you want to control where the Visual Studio client looks for updates, for example, if your client machine does not have internet access and you want to ensure that it only and always installs from the layout, then you can configure the location where the client's installer looks for updated product bits.
 It is best to make sure this setting is configured correctly before the client does the initial install from the layout.

 1. Create an offline layout: